AlfredoCamaraC/MDyn---Accelerated-Modal-Dynamics-Solver/README.md

 ## Citing MDyn

-If you use XLB in your research, please cite the following paper:
+If you use MDyn in your research, please cite the following paper:

 ```
 @article{camara2021,